 - By mid-day, thousands of people gathered at the Jallianwala Bagh including the devotees at Harmandir Sahib for peaceful protests.

 - Dyer marched his 50 riflemen to a raised bank and ordered them to kneel and fire.

 - Official British Raj sources estimated the fatalities at 379, with 1,100 wounded.
 Civil Surgeon Dr. Williams DeeMeddy indicated that there were 1,526 casualties.
 However, the casualty number quoted by the Indian National Congress was more than 1,500, with roughly 1,000 killed.

 - The Bengali poet and Nobel laureate Rabindranath Tagore renounced the knighthood he had received in 1915.

-- The Hunter Committee was appointed by the British government to discuss about the issue.
+- The Hunter Committee was appointed by the British government to discuss the issue.
 The Committee known as Hunter Committee after its chairman, Lord Hunter, held Brigadier-General R.E.H.
 Dyer guilty of what he had done.
 As a result, General Dyer was relieved of his duties and prematurely retired from the army.

 - The Indian National Congress session was held in December 1919 at Amritsar to call upon the British Government to “take early steps to establish a fully responsible government in India in accordance with the principle of self-determination.”

 - Udham Singh avenged the killings of 1300+ of his countrymen by killing Michael O’Dwyer in Caxton Hall of London.
-On the 31st July 1940, Udham Singh was hanged at Pentonville jail, London.
+On the 31st of July 1940, Udham Singh was hanged at Pentonville jail, London.